Ordnungspolizei: Police personnel in the Wehrmacht and the Waffen-SS

 Throughout the course of the war, Himmler established as many as thirty SS-Police regiments for regions occupied by German forces.
 These units were created to carry out "special tasks" behind the Russian front, and each SS-Police regiment was assigned two armored car and antitank platoons with this "police army" subordinated to HSSPF leaders under Himmler's authority.
 Between 5,500 and 6,000 additional members of the Order Police were dispatched across central and southern Russia, accompanied by the SS-Einsatzgruppen.
 During periods of intense fighting and crisis, these SS-Police units were thrown into the front lines, but normally were used for anti-partisan activities or the mass execution of political prisoners and Jews.

 During the spring of 1944—after a disastrous year on the Russian front—the 4th SS-Polizei Division fought Greek guerrilla forces near Klissura, after which, the division carried out "savage reprisals against the local inhabitants."
 The same thing happened at Distomo near Delphi, where members of this division slaughtered men, women, and children alike.
 Days after the massacre at Distomo, a Red Cross team from Athens "found bodies dangling from the trees that lined the road into the village."

 Nearly 15 percent of all Waffen-SS general officers and colonels, as well as another 11 percent of its lieutenant-colonels and majors, began their careers as policemen.

+Aftermath

+The Order Police as a whole was not declared a criminal organisation by the Allies, unlike the SS, and its members were able to reintegrate into society largely unmolested, with many returning to police careers in Austria and West Germany.
+That the Allies possessed, and disregarded, contemporaneous evidence of the organisation's character only sharpens the point: British intelligence had already assessed the police battalions during the war as "among the most nazified, fanatical and brutal German field units"—an appraisal that left no discernible trace on the postwar decision not to classify the Order Police as criminal.
+However, several high-ranking commanders were tried for crimes against humanity and executed, such as Kurt Daluege, the former Deputy Protector of Bohemia and Moravia who directed German reprisal actions, including the Lidice massacre.
+At the end of the war, he was arrested and extradited to Czechoslovakia, where he was tried and convicted of war crimes, sentenced to death, and executed by hanging in October 1946.

+Eberhard Herf, commander of Police Regiment North and later commander of the Order Police in occupied Minsk, was taken prisoner by the Soviet Army forces.
+In 1945–1946, he was tried before a Soviet military tribunal in Minsk.
+The court heard the case against 18 German military, SS, and police officials accused of crimes committed during the occupation of Belarus.
+Alongside two Wehrmacht generals, Herf was the highest-ranking official of the occupying force on trial.
+Herf, along with 14 other defendants, was sentenced to death and executed by hanging on 30 January 1946.